Resolution-robust Large Mask Inpainting with Fourier Convolutions: Experiments

 \subsection{Ablation Study}

-The goal of the study is to deeply understand the influence of different components of the method.
+The goal of the study is to carefully examine the influence of different components of the method.
 In this section, we present results on Places dataset; the additional results for CelebA dataset are available in supplementary material.

-\textbf{Receptive field of $f_\theta(\cdot)$~} The fast Fourier convolutions increase the effective receptive field of our system.
-Adding fast Fourier convolutions substantially improves FID scores of inpainting in wide masks (Table~\ref{tab:ablation-receptive-field}).
+\textbf{Receptive field of $f_\theta(\cdot)$~} FFCs increase the effective receptive field of our system.
+Adding FFCs substantially improves FID scores of inpainting in wide masks (Table~\ref{tab:ablation-receptive-field}).

 The importance of the receptive field is most noticeable when a model is applied to a higher resolution than it was trained on.
-As demonstrated in \fig{res-grow}, without Fourier convolutions, the model produces noticeable artifacts as the resolution increases beyond those used at train time.
+As demonstrated in \fig{res-grow}, the model with regular convolutions produces visible artifacts as the resolution increases beyond those used at train time.
 The same effect is validated quantitatively (\fig{high-res-degradation-quantitative}).
-The Fourier convolutions also allow to generate repetitive structures such as windows significantly better (\fig{syde-by-side-512}).
-Interestingly, the LaMa-Fourier is only $20\%$ slower, and as much as $40\%$ smaller than LaMa-Regular.
+FFCs also improve generation of repetitive structures such as windows a lot (\fig{syde-by-side-512}).
+Interestingly, the LaMa-Fourier is only $20\%$ slower, while $40\%$ smaller than LaMa-Regular.

-Dilated convolutions~\cite{yu2015multi,Chen15atrous} are the alternative option that allows the faster growth of a receptive field.
-Similar to Fourier, dilated convolutions also boost the performance of our inpainting system.
+Dilated convolutions~\cite{yu2015multi,Chen15atrous} are an alternative option that allows the fast growth of a receptive field.
+Similar to FFCs, dilated convolutions boost the performance of our inpainting system.
 This further supports our hypothesis on the importance of the fast growth of the effective receptive field for image inpainting.
 However, dilated convolutions have more restrictive receptive field and heavily rely on scale, leading to inferior generalization to higher resolutions (\fig{high-res-degradation-quantitative}).
 Dilated convolutions are widely implemented in most frameworks and may serve as a practical replacement for Fourier ones when the resources are limited, e.g. on mobile devices.
 We provide more details on the LaMa-Dilated architecture in the supplementary material.